StevenArnauts/bookstore/readme.md

 create user pencil42 with encrypted password 'xxxxxxxx';
 grant all privileges on database bookstore to pencil42;
 ```
-Note: Adjust password as necessary.
+Note: Adjust password as necessary (must match the one used in the connection string in appsettings.dev.json)
 Note: More fine-grained privileges may be appropriate, to look into.